 For important information about purchase and sale of Fund shares, federal income tax information, and information on financial intermediary compensation, please turn to the ADDITIONAL FUND DETAILS section on page 55 of this Prospectus.

 Investment Objective: Current income along with growth of capital.
+Fees and Expenses of the Fund

 The following table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.